48 Simple Ways to Improve Your Sex Life

 Dr. Dweck points out that smoking can be a huge buzzkill for your sex drive.
 "It not only causes bad breath, stained teeth, worsened hot flashes for those in perimenopause or menopause, but mostly it can affect the vagina!" she explains.
 "Smoking causes vasoconstriction (constricted blood vessels) which can diminish the natural lubrication the vagina produces during arousal."

 As most people know, alcohol is a depressant, so it makes people tired and sluggish.
-“It’s hard to be motivated to do anything when you’ve had a few too many drinks, let alone have sex,” says Dr. Bitner.
+"It's hard to be motivated to do anything when you've had a few too many drinks, let alone have sex," says Dr. Bitner.
 She recommends reserving alcohol for special occasions, rather than a nightly habits, and do something better for your health: have sex.
-Try some of these 17 tips for cutting back on booze.
+Make sure you take these 14 sex problems seriously.

 You might be thinking, "What on earth does my job have to do with my sex life?"
 Well, to your surprise, it very well may be causing you lack of enjoyment in the bedroom.
 "Poor self-image or lack of personal satisfaction from your job, especially if it's causing you stress or you're in a bad work situation, can affect more than budge— it can affect sex drive, too," explains Dr. Bitner.
 "Take control of your life and you will feel like having more sex."

-“Address the underlying mental health issues, such as depression or anxiety, which can interfere with home life, work life and self-image,” says Dr. Bitner.
-“Some medications to treat mood disorders also reduce sexual desire, response and ability to orgasm, but even short term treatment together with counseling can be effective for both.”
-Learn what else psychologists wish everyone knew about depression.
+"Address the underlying mental health issues, such as depression or anxiety, which can interfere with home life, work life and self-image," says Dr. Bitner.
+"Some medications to treat mood disorders also reduce sexual desire, response and ability to orgasm, but even short term treatment together with counseling can be effective for both."
+Don't miss the 12 ways sex can be different after menopause.

 One of the main symptoms of sleep apnea is snoring, which is unappealing and mood-killing all on its own.
 If wanting to clobber the person sleeping next to you who's snoring isn't enough to tame your sexual appetite, worrying that he or she might be suffering from a condition that could be serious, like sleep apnea, very well might.
 Several studies have backed the effects of sleep apnea on sexual health, so encourage your partner to seek treatment, stat.